abrham123/edx-harvard-movielens-project/README.md

      Report.pdf -> report in .pdf format

-     RScript -> RScript in .R format
+     RScript -> RScript that generates the predicted movie ratings and RMSE score

  The project applied machine learning strategies to develop a movie recommendation system.